MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/WebViewCompatible.md

 > The Edge runtime does not at the moment work when the process is elevated as an administrator.
 Therefore **WebViewCompatible** will fall back to use the [System.Windows.Controls.WebBrowser](/dotnet/api/system.windows.controls.webbrowser) when it detects that the process is running as administrator.

 > [!NOTE]
 > If you have feedback about this control, create a new issue in the [Microsoft.Toolkit.Win32 repo](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/issues) and leave your comments there.
-If you prefer to submit your feedback privately, you can send it to XamlIslandsFeedback@microsoft.com.
-Your insights and scenarios are critically important to us.

 > [!div class="nextstepaction"]
 > [Try it in the sample app](uwpct://WPFandWinFormsControls?sample=WebViewCompatible)